tonylam0/Planet-Simulation/README.md

 ## About the Project
 An interactive simulation of the inner solar system based on [Tech with Tim's tutorial](https://youtu.be/WTLPmUHTPqo?si=HZWzYnVGoaiFFwDX), extended with a range of new features, including enhanced visuals and new celestial bodies.

-Followed the initial phase of the project through this Tech with Tim tutorial (i.e. planet setup, planet gravitational pull, pygame interface)

 ## Features